wardbekker/wardbekker.github.io/source/_posts/2013-05-29-a-beginners-guide-to-erlang.markdown

 ### Erlang books

 Compared to Java, the quantity of Erlang books is low.
 But the quality is pretty good!
-And little birdy told me that some great new books will be published in the near future.
+And a little birdy told me that some great new books will be published in the near future.

 <table>
             <tr>